Topological entropy of Turing complete dynamics: A criterion for positive topological entropy

-\begin{theorem} A regular Turing machine has positive topological entropy. \end{theorem} \begin{proof} Let $T$ be a regular Turing machine, and let us assume that $\varepsilon=1$, the other case being analogous.
+\begin{theorem} A branching Turing machine has positive topological entropy. \end{theorem} \begin{proof} Let $T$ be a branching Turing machine, and let us assume that $\varepsilon=1$, the other case being analogous.
 Define the integers

 and assume without any loss of generality that $a:=a_1\geq a_2$.
 Obviously, $a_1> m_1$ and $a_2> m_2$, so $a> \max\{m_1,m_2\}$.
 Consider integers of the form $n=ra$ with $r\in \mathbb{N}_0$.
 We claim that